lxvxl/load-balance/README.md

 ```

 #### ConWeave Parameters
-We include ConWeave's parameter values into `./run.py` based on flow control model and topology.
+We include CAVER's parameter values into `./run.py` based on flow control model and topology.

 ### Simulator Structure